-3.4.
 Devise Activity Cycles

-Cycles that will engage players based on their actions and solution's feedback are described here.
-As players perform their daily tasks, they receive positive feedback, which can be a recognition that (s)he has done a target behavior, or an alert otherwise.
-Feedback should guide users towards target behaviors and motivate them to take further action.
-A set of triggers were defined to provide this motivation boost, based on Fogg's Behavior Model [10].
-This model proposes three types of triggers to persuade a user to follow a desired behavior in a specific timing: spark (low motivation); facilitator (high motivation but low ability); and signal (maximum motivation and ability).
+Cycles that will engage players, based on their actions and solution's feedback, are described here.
+As players perform their daily tasks, they receive positive and constructive feedback, which can be a recognition that (s)he has done something right, or an alert that something needs to be improved.
+Feedback should guide users towards desired behaviors and motivate them to take further action.
+A set of triggers were defined to provide this motivation boost, based on Fogg's Behavior Model.
+This model proposes three types of triggers to persuade a user to follow a desired behavior in a specific timing: spark (low motivation); facilitator (high motivation but low ability); and signal (maximum motivation and ability) (Fogg 2009).
 The triggers defined for this proposal are: display reminders when the user is close to reach an achievement or reward, and when an event is close to occur (signals); provide immediate feedback after specific behaviors or events, reward a user or the team for performing specific behaviors (e.g. a team resolved all tasks in a sprint) (sparks); provide a dashboard with project(s) information (facilitator).

-3.5.
 Don't Forget the Fun

-Fun elements must be included so that players are likely to engage with the system.
-As stated in players' description, practitioners like to communicate, so a social component to visualize each other's milestones can promote fun.
-They should be able to pick the information they want to display here.
-Team achievements can promote cooperation among practitioners and might help developing a sense of belonging to something greater.
+In this step we define the fun elements to be included so that players are likely to engage with the system.
+As practitioners like to communicate, a social component to visualize each other's accomplishments can promote fun, but they should be able to select the information they want to display.
+Team achievements can boost cooperation amid practitioners and might help developing a sense of belonging to something greater.
 A progress bar displaying the user's current experience points (XP) and the XP needed to pass to the next level provide progress information.
 Achievements will have a visual identification, like badges or gems.

-3.6.
 Deploy the Appropriate Tools

 The tools used to build the gamification solution, i.e. game elements and software, were defined in this step.
-Not all game elements are tangible like points, but they all important to understand the game (such as progress) [35].
-This step's outputs are explained in Section 4.
+Not all game elements are tangible like points, but they all important to understand the game (such as feedback or progress) (Werbach and Hunter 2012).
+This step's outputs are explained in the next section.

-4. Design and Development
+Design and Development

 The proposal was implemented as an app for a software management tool, Jira Software3, so that practitioners do not need to use a separate tool for gamification.
 This tool was chosen due to its flexibility, stability, and strong user base.
-Jira Software supports the development process and is based on "issues" i.e., problem that needs to be resolved (e.g. a bug).
+Jira Software supports the development process and is based on "issues" i.e., problems that need to be solved (e.g. a bug).
 From now on, we will use the term "issue" instead of "task".